MortenHarding/docker-mvs38j/README.md

 ```

 This will pull the container images from https://hub.docker.com/r/mhardingdk/mvs
-and start one container for each of the MVS TurnKey installations in this repo,
+and start a container for each of the MVS TurnKey installations in this repo,
 which includes `VM370, TK4, TK5, TK5upd2, MVS/CE`.

 ![docker compose up -d](https://github.com/MortenHarding/docker-mvs38j/blob/main/assets/docker-compose-up.jpeg?raw=true)

 #### Note 1
-Use the `-f` argument in the command to point to [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) file, if it isn't in the current directory.
+Use the `-f` argument, to point to [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) file, if it isn't in the current directory.
+E.g. if compose.yml is in your home directory `docker compose -f ~/compose.yml up -d`

 ## Access the MVS Console